Darxo/Hardened/README.md

 - Fix UI Scale in the options being able to be set to a value that can brick your UI
 - Fix world map zoom sometimes zooming too far during lag
 - Fix tactical map zoom/pan sometimes zooming/panning too far during lag
-- Fix Armor Penetration on **Reap** being 5% lower than shown on the weapon
 - Fix Quivers needing to re-use the same ID to be correctly identified as ammo
 - Fix shieldwall animation still showing up on NPCs who lost the shieldwall effect offscreen
 - Fix barbarian **Drum** being double grippable despite being a two-handed weapon